importnikhil/Beginning/Brick-Breaker-Game-Java/readme.md

-# Live Preview of Game
+# Live Preview of the Game
 ![](main_gif.gif)
-# Image Preview of Game
+# Image Preview of the Game
 ![](Snap1.png)